 PAST PUBLICATIONS, TOOLS AND PROJECTS

-Trade Finance (Banking)
+Finance (Banking)

 The Banking Commission (in Brazil, the Trade Finance Commission) is a global leader in formulating rules and market intelligence for the trade finance industry.
 Its main objective is the creation of universally accepted rules and standards for the use of letters of credit, requests for guarantees, forfaiting, and supply chain finance.
 More recently, the digitization agenda of this industry has also become a priority for the group.